AI & Automation

 Best for: Quick CRUD apps on existing databases without complexity.

 Budibase auto-generates apps from your database schema.
 Point it at Postgres or MySQL, and you get a working app with forms, tables, and detail views.
-Good for simple use cases.
+Good for simple use cases, particularly if you already have a clean database and just need a front end on it.

 Strengths: Auto-generation from databases, built-in BudibaseDB, open source, simple automation builder.

 Limitations: Hits a ceiling with complex logic.
 Limited integrations.
 Basic AI capabilities.
-Not suitable for sophisticated internal tools.
+Not suitable for more involved internal tools.

-The term "low-code" is becoming obsolete.
+The term "low-code" is starting to feel dated.
 The next generation of platforms isn't about reducing the amount of code you write.
 It's about eliminating the translation layer between what you need and what gets built.

-When an ops manager can describe a dashboard and have it built, connected to live data, secured with proper access controls, and maintained by AI agents, the concept of "code" becomes irrelevant.
+When a product manager can describe a dashboard and have it built, connected to live data, secured with proper access controls, and maintained by AI agents, the concept of "code" becomes irrelevant.
 You're not writing less code.
 You're describing outcomes.

-This is the real promise that low-code made a decade ago.
-AI is finally delivering it.
+That's the promise low-code made a decade ago.
+AI-native platforms are the ones finally keeping it.

 Stop dragging and dropping.
 Start describing and deploying.
 Build apps that maintain themselves.